WE-are-FPV/JeNo-5.1/README.md

 * nochamo - [Youtube](https://www.youtube.com/user/nochamo)
 * Jerome / Jéjé FPV - [Youtube](https://www.youtube.com/@jejefpv)
 * MotardGeek - [Youtube](https://www.youtube.com/@MotardgeekFr91) (requester and tester for Light version)

+## TPU

+Among the downloadable files, you will find a variety of TPU to protect your JeNo and different Action Cams.

+Even more interestingly, in collaboration with **Alex**, also known as [Heim FPV](https://www.youtube.com/@heim_fpv589), from the **__#bandolovers__** team, we have designed a set of TPU parts optimized for bando flying.
+If you're looking to reinforce your JeNo to the maximum extent, this kit is tailored for you.
+It includes:

+* A **front bumper** that will safeguard the entire camera cage and assist in absorbing frontal impacts.
+* A **back bumper** for worry-free matty flips (it also allows for attaching the RX antenna).
+* A much sturdier and encompassing **VTX antenna support**, with an inclination that better tolerates impacts from the rear (available in O3 and "cherry" versions).
+* 2 new **arm protections**, offering not only better arm protection but also motor protection.
+The first version is "clippable" and replaceable without disassembling the motors.
+The second completely encases the arm tips and has no chance of being ejected during a crash.
+* An optimized **DJI Action 2 mount** for bando flying (without an ND filter) (available in 20 and 25-degree versions).

+If the cap of your Air Unit O3 antenna is lost, several designs are [available here](https://www.printables.com/fr/model/556697-dji-air-unit-o3-antenna-cap-3-versions) for replacement.

 ## Community TPUs